 - Motherhood is Messy.
 You will constantly be covered in body fluids, food, formula or some other substance and it will seem normal.
 If someone told you all the things you’ll spot clean from your work shirts, wash out of your hair or yes, catch in your hands, you would never believe it.
 Congratulations, your new found motherhood superpowers will have you wiping spit-up with one hand, while prepping a bottle in the other and you’ll be okay with it.

 - Trust Your Instincts.
-First, rule do not enter “is this normal?” in to google or enter any symptoms in to WebMD.
+First rule, do not enter “is this normal?” into google or any symptoms into WebMD.
 This usually leads down a long, dark path of what ifs.
-When you have questions, reach out to another mom friend, your mom, the pediatrician, but above all, trust yourself.
+When you have questions, reach out to another mom friend, your mom, the pediatrician, but above all else, trust yourself.
 You know more than you think you do.
 I remember insisting my son’s leg was broken despite what the urgent care staff was telling me.
 After being sent home for the night, it still didn’t sit right.
 That little voice told me I needed to call again.
-After a phone call to his primary pediatrician and a referral out and a reread of the x-ray, his leg was in fact broken.
+After a phone call to his primary pediatrician, a referral out, and a reread of the x-ray, his leg was in fact broken.
 Moral of the story, trust yourself.
 You’ve got this!

 - Find Your Girl Tribe.
 Despite all your best efforts, your life is going to change.
 As soon as you get this whole newborn thing figured out, your baby is a toddler.
 And in the blink of an eye, they’re a teenager driving on their own.
 Find your tribe.
 Surround yourself with other women who remember you before you were a mom, other moms with children the same age, and maybe a few experts with books, blogs or apps you love who might not ever know they’re part of your tribe.
 Equip yourself with knowledge and strength when things don’t go according to plan or when you just need a boost.

 - Time Goes By Fast.
 It’s cliché, but it’s true.
-In the first few days, you’ll feel completely overwhelmed by the days between feedings, middle of the night wake-ups, and balancing all your new mommy duties.
+In the first few days, you’ll feel completely overwhelmed by the feedings, middle of the night wake-ups, and balancing all your new mommy duties.
 Soak it in!
 Even the difficult days.
 Time will go by faster than you can imagine.
-You’ll blink and a year will go by, then five then suddenly your baby will be applying to colleges.
+You’ll blink and a year will go by, then five, then suddenly your baby will be applying to colleges.
 Believe it or not, some day you’ll miss those naptime routines or those endless wagon rides around the neighborhood.
 A friend once told me that her favorite stage was the one her child was in, until they hit the next one.
 Then she was convinced that was her favorite stage.
-She told me that it helped her remember to enjoy each phase but to rush each on and not to be sad when her babies entered the next phase because she always found something she loved about that stage too.
+She told me that it helped her remember to enjoy each phase and not to be sad when her babies entered the next phase, because she always found something she loved about that stage too.
 Enjoy each moment.